WolfBoi008/Super-Mario-World---Special-Zone/README.md

-# Super Mario World - Special Zone Goal
+# Archipelago Manual - Super Mario World - Special Zone Goal
 An Archipelago Manual for Super Mario World, with reaching the end of Special Zone being the Goal.
 Originally submitted for the #RemixItUp Async.

 ## **Notes**